 The economy of trust is more important than ever.
 Here’s a story that helps highlight it.
-In February of 2019, the Federal Trade Commission took a major step towards cracking down on fake reviews online.
-Cure Encapsulations Inc, a company selling weight-loss supplements on the Amazon Marketplace, was accused of paying a third-party website to leave fake customer reviews online.
-Let’s break down what this story can teach us about how trust drives purchase decisions.
+In February 2019, the Federal Trade Commission took a major step towards cracking down on fake reviews online.
+Cure Encapsulations Inc, a company selling weight-loss supplements on the Amazon marketplace, was accused of paying a third-party website to leave fake customer reviews online.

 Cure Encapsulations explained